Two of my absolute favorite things: Children’s drawings and unfiltered kid honesty. 🙂

 To all the amazing moms out there – you are loved and appreciated today and every day… Happy Mother’s Day!!

 I’ve always thought Mason jar gifts are super cute, so I wanted to create something similar for the boys’ teachers this year.
 I decided to steer clear of any gifts that give the gifted a task – such as “here are some ingredients, now go bake cookies!”… Let’s be real, if a teacher is on “break” that last thing I’d want to do is give her something that requires additional work .
 That said, I chose the traditional route of candy.
 Most everyone loves chocolate, right?

 - Soft Mint Candy

 I found these adorable plastic milk bottles at Jo-Ann Fabric for 1/2 off (Score!).
+They have since sold out, however you can find similar ones HERE on Amazon.
 Two of the teachers have preschool aged children as well, so I thought they might be interested in re-using the milk bottles.
 I bought one for myself as well, and plan on using it for “Santa’s Milk” to be left out on Christmas Eve with the cookies.

 I’m usually not a fan of puns, but I came up with this “sweet” saying for the tag, so decided to run with it…

 The boys helped me fill the milk bottles with candy, and signed the back of the tags with their name (Note: Leaving the straw in the bottle while stuffing the candy in, avoids you from having to stab through the candy pile later)… Hopefully their teachers enjoy the candy as much as we enjoyed the pieces we taste-tested (for quality purposes of course).